stijn-dejongh/lovecraft_public_domain/raw_converts/he.md

 arts and made sartain discoveries, all connected with influences residing in this particular plot of ground, and eminently desarving of the strongest guarding.
-Some curious effects of these arts and discoveries I now purpose to shew you, under the strictest secrecy; and I believe I may rely on my judgment of men enough to have no distrust of either your interest or your fidelity.&rdquo;
+Some curious effects of these arts and discoveries I now purpose to shew you, under the strictest secrecy; and I believe I may rely on my judgment of men enough to have no distrust of either your interest or your fidelity. "

   He paused, but I could only nod my head.
 I have said that I was alarmed, yet to my soul nothing was more deadly than the material daylight world of New York, and whether this man were a harmless eccentric or a wielder of dangerous arts I had no choice save to follow him and slake my sense of wonder on whatever he might have to offer.
 So I listened.

-  &ldquo;To&mdash;my ancestor&mdash;&rdquo; he softly continued, &ldquo;there
-appeared to reside some very remarkable qualities in the will of mankind; qualities having a little-suspected dominance not only over the acts of one&rsquo;s self and of others, but over every variety of force and substance in Nature, and over many elements and dimensions deemed more univarsal than Nature herself.
+   "To--my ancestor-- " he softly continued,  "there appeared to reside some very remarkable qualities in the will of mankind; qualities having a little-suspected dominance not only over the acts of one's self and of others, but over every variety of force and substance in Nature, and over many elements and dimensions deemed more univarsal than Nature herself.
 May I say that he flouted the sanctity of things as great as space and time, and that he put to strange uses the rites of sartain half-breed red Indians once encamped upon this hill?
 These Indians shewed choler when the place was built, and were plaguy pestilent in asking to visit the grounds at the full of the moon.
 For years they stole over the wall each month when they could, and by stealth performed sartain acts.
-Then, in &rsquo;68, the new squire catched them at their doings, and stood still at what he saw.
+Then, in '68, the new squire catched them at their doings, and stood still at what he saw.
 Thereafter he bargained with them and exchanged the free access of his grounds for the exact inwardness of what they did; larning that their grandfathers got part of their custom from red ancestors and part from an old Dutchman in the time of the States-General.
-And pox on him, I&rsquo;m afeared the squire must have sarved them monstrous bad rum&mdash;whether or not by intent&mdash;for a week after he larnt the secret he was the only man living that knew it.
-You, Sir, are the first outsider to be told there is a secret, and split me if I&rsquo;d have risked tampering that much with&mdash;the powers&mdash;had ye not been so hot after bygone things.&rdquo;
+And pox on him, I'm afeared the squire must have sarved them monstrous bad rum--whether or not by intent--for a week after he larnt the secret he was the only man living that knew it.
+You, Sir, are the first outsider to be told there is a secret, and split me if I'd have risked tampering that much with--the powers--had ye not been so hot after bygone things. "

-  I shuddered as the man grew colloquial&mdash;and with familiar speech of another day.
+  I shuddered as the man grew colloquial--and with familiar speech of another day.
 He went on.

-  &ldquo;But you must know, Sir, that what&mdash;the squire&mdash;got from those mongrel salvages was but a small part of the larning he came to have.
+   "But you must know, Sir, that what--the squire--got from those mongrel salvages was but a small part of the larning he came to have.
 He had not been at Oxford for nothing, nor talked to no account with an ancient chymist and astrologer in Paris.
 He was, in fine, made sensible that all the world is but the smoke of our intellects; past the bidding of the vulgar, but by the wise to be puffed out and drawn in like any cloud of prime Virginia tobacco.
-What we want, we may make about us; and what we don&rsquo;t want, we may sweep away.
+What we want, we may make about us; and what we don't want, we may sweep away.
-I won&rsquo;t say that all this is wholly true in body, but &rsquo;tis sufficient true to furnish a very pretty spectacle now and then.
+I won't say that all this is wholly true in body, but 'tis sufficient true to furnish a very pretty spectacle now and then.
 You, I conceive, would be tickled by a better sight of sartain other years than your fancy affords you; so be pleased to hold back any fright at what I design to shew.
-Come to the window and be quiet.&rdquo;
+Come to the window and be quiet. "

   My host now took my hand to draw me to one of the two windows on the long side of the malodorous room, and at the first touch of his ungloved fingers I turned cold.
 His flesh,